valentjn/vscode-ltex-languages/README.md

 # Usage

-Run:
 ```sh
 npm install
 npm start
 ```

-# Version changes
+# Version Changes

-Currently version information both of these packages and dependencies are stored more places than they should.
+Currently version information both of these packages and dependencies are stored in more places than they should.
 To update a version, do a text search to find the values to change.

 # Requirements

-Node.js v8.0 or newer is required
+Node.js 8.0 or newer is required.